 - TRMS Website

 - Donations and Support from Community Groups

-- Partnering with Indigenous Groups for Projects and Visibilit
+- Partnering with Indigenous Groups for Projects and Visibility

 Volunteering Helps Make A Healthy Métis Community

-Whether you are new to the region, a new member or an active member in the community, TRMS would like to connect and support the Métis members in their volunteering efforts.
+Whether you are new to the region, a new member or an active member in the community, Two Rivers would like to connect and support the Métis members in their volunteering efforts.

-- Can lead you to discover an interest, a experience, or your Métis identity
+- The opportunity to discover an interest, an experience, or your Métis identity

-- Sharing stories, ideas, and talents to the public
+- The sharing of stories, ideas, and talents with the general public

 - Educating our youth on Métis history, culture, heritage, language and traditions